 Charles’s law is an empirical law that states that the volume of a gas is directly proportional to the temperature of the gas.
 In other words, keeping all other factors equal, if one increases the temperature of a gas, they will observe a corresponding increase in the volume of the gas.
 Likewise, if one lowers the temperature of a gas, they will see a corresponding decrease in the volume.
 Mathematically, Charles’s law can be written as:

 - V/T = constant

-Essentially, Charles’s law is mathematically precise way of stating the oft-observed fact that gases tend to expand when heated.
+Essentially, Charles’s law is a mathematically precise way of stating the oft-observed fact that gases tend to expand when heated.

 Boyle’s law is a gas law that describes how the pressure of a sample of gas tends to increase as the volume of that sample decreases.
-Boyle’s law can be states as “the pressure of a gas in a closed system at a constant amount and temperature is inversely proportional to the volume of the gas.”
+Boyle’s law can be stated as “the pressure of a gas in a closed system at a constant amount and temperature is inversely proportional to the volume of the gas.”
 Mathematically, this can be written as: